logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/spine-query.md

 ## Replacing a Regular Feature Group with a Spine at Serving Time

-Sometimes it might be handy to create a feature view with a regular feature group, but then in the inference pipeline to use a spine in order to fetch features for example only for a small set of primary key values.
+In the case where you create a feature view with a regular feature group, but you would like to retrieve batch inference data using IDs (primary key values), you can use a spine to replace the left feature group.
 To do this, you can pass the Spine Group instead of a dataframe.

 ```python